 The test itself covers all the basics an entry-level surgical tech should know.
 This includes practical procedural knowledge as well as your understanding of relevant subjects like anatomy, physiology, microbiology and surgical pharmacology.
 Once you’ve earned your CST credential, you can maintain it by pursuing professional development and applying for recertification every four years.

 4. Find a Surgical Technologist job

 The job hunt can feel like the hardest part of the process.
 You put in the work to earn your degree, but there’s still more to be done in order to land a job.
 Thankfully, there are steps you can take to ensure that you have the skills and experience employers are looking for.

-Surgical technologist careers are projected to grow faster than the national average, increasing by a projected rate of seven percent through 2029, according to the BLS.1 That amounts to a projection of 7,600 new surgical tech jobs!
-We dove into real-time job postings to uncover the skills employers are looking for when they fill those open surgical tech positions:3
+Surgical technologist careers are projected to grow faster than the national average, increasing by a projected rate of nine percent through 2030, according to the BLS.1 That amounts to a projection of 9,500 new surgical tech jobs!
+We dove into real-time job postings to uncover the skills employers are looking for when they fill those open surgical tech positions:4

 - Patient care